Take a good long look at your dog. No, really… for just a few seconds, lock eyes with your furry pal.

 But that doesn’t mean we can’t do everything in our power to stack the deck in their favor…

-According to the American Veterinary Medical Association, feeding your dog the right “appropriate food” is one of the top four requirements in their Guidelines for Responsible Pet Ownership.
+According to the American Veterinary Medical Association, feeding your dog the “appropriate food” is one of the top four requirements in their Guidelines for Responsible Pet Ownership.
+This means choosing premium, natural dog foods not only maintains proper balance for your furry pal’s overall health, but these foods have distinct health advantages that help them live longer and happier lives.

 In a nutshell, these nutrients include: